METR4202/ubuntu-ros2-setup/ros2_humble_install/install_gazebo.md

 * Hit `CTRL+C`, wait for the process to exit and run again
 * Kill all Gazebo processes `killall -s SIGKILL gzclient gzserver` and run again
-* If neither of the above work, try sourcing `source /usr/share/gazebo/setup.sh`.
-If this solves the problem, include the call in your .bashrc file.

 ## Next